 Faculty research interests include perception, cognition, and psychopathology in humans, learning, and molecular, chemical, cellular, and genetic mechanisms of behavior.

 Facilities include cell and molecular wet labs and EEG.
-Other human behavioral laboratories include those for studies in infant language acquisition, vision, and memory.
-For animal research, Bucknell houses four species of primates, rats, and mice, and invertebrates such as fruit flies and honey bees, to sudy vision, music perception and hormones and behavior.
+Other human behavioral laboratories include those for studies in infant language acquisition, vision and memory.
+For animal research, Bucknell houses four species of primates, rats, and mice, as well as invertebrates such as fruit flies and honey bees, to study vision, music perception, hormones and behavior.

 The BS major in neuroscience requires 12 basic and 5 advanced courses.

 We offer numerous other facilities housed across the campus in psychology, biology, chemistry, and animal behavior.
 In addition to our outstanding on-campus facilities, some faculty research sites are located in interesting places around the globe, including Hawaii and Panama.